-- Planning follows the White Rose scheme to ensure small steps are built - Concrete, pictorial and abstract representations develop a secure understanding. - A.P.E. approach when reasoning (answer it, prove it, explain it). - Regular arithmetic practice - Working walls that are up to date and support current learning and key concepts.
+- Planning follows the Power Maths scheme to ensure small steps are built - Power Maths lesson structure is followed discover, share, learn together, practise. - Concrete, pictorial and abstract representations develop a secure understanding. - A.P.E. approach when reasoning (answer it, prove it, explain it). - Regular arithmetic practice - Working walls that are up to date and support current learning and key concepts.